 For current CDL and CLP holders this means:

-You're only required to present proof of lawful permanent residency, U.S. citizenship, or non-domicile document at your next renewal or other change to your record.
+You're only required to present this proof at your next renewal or other change to your record.
 This includes name, address, and endorsement changes.
-You can renew or make changes to your personal driver license, it's not affected by these requirements.
+You can renew or make changes to your personal driver license.
+It's not affected by these requirements.

 You must provide 1 of 8 federally approved, government-issued documents.
 Photocopies aren't accepted.
 Obtaining duplicate documents can take several weeks.
 Begin the process immediately if you don't currently have at least 1 in your possession.
 If your name on an approved document doesn't match what's on record, you'll also need proof of your name change.
 This may consist of 1 or more of the following documents: